hackerwins/homepage-old/docs/internals.md

 - [Internals: Garbage Collection](./garbage-collection)

+*Note: Because this section explains internals for understanding the techniques, It is not essential for using Yorkie.*

 ### References

 For more details on the techniques used for understanding Yorkie, we recommend reading the following papers: